dd010101/vyos-jenkins/readme.md

 Jenkins will check the source GIT repository if changes were made and execute automatic build if needed.
 This will keep packages up to date.

-TODO: find a way how to populate Multibranch Pipeline automatically from list in order to avoid the need to create all pipelines by hand since it's the most tedious part due to a lot of repetition.

 Try to build
 --